moby/moby/man/docker-run.1.md

-    "label:type:TYPE"   : Set the label type for the container "label:level:LEVEL" : Set the label level for the container "label:disable"     : Turn off label confinement for the container "no-new-privileges" : Disable container processes from gaining additional privileges
+    "label:type:TYPE"   : Set the label type for the container "label:level:LEVEL" : Set the label level for the container "label:disable"     : Turn off label confinement for the container

+    "no-new-privileges" : Disable container processes from gaining additional privileges

+    "seccomp:unconfined" : Turn off seccomp confinement for the container "seccomp:profile.json :  White listed syscalls seccomp Json file to be used as a seccomp filter

 **--stop-signal**=*SIGTERM*
   Signal to stop a container.
 Default is SIGTERM.